Anwar Ratol: Variations

 There are two variations of this mango:

 The early season variety is fragile and prone to the climate elements.
 Much of the crop is destroyed by strong wind and heavy rain, but it is also the most popular and sweeter of the two varieties.
 Its growing season is very short - just a few weeks in May and June.

 The late season variety is more stable, with a thicker skin and is less sweet.
 It grows in July and August.

-Mango diplomacy
+"Mango diplomacy"

-Since 1981, Pakistan has been sending Anwar Ratol to heads of state and diplomats as part of its mango diplomacy to promote their mangoes around the world and create better relations with other countries like Australia and India.
+Since 1981, Pakistan has been sending Anwar Ratol mangoes to heads of state and diplomats as part of its "mango diplomacy" to promote their mangoes around the world and create better relations with other countries like Australia and India.

+Geographical indication

+It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 14 September 2021 (valid until 4 April 2030).

+Rataul Mango Producers Association from Rataul proposed the GI registration of the Rataul Mango.
+After filing the application in 2010, the fruit was granted the GI tag in 2021 by the Geographical Indication Registry in Chennai, making the name "Rataul Mango" exclusive to the mangoes grown in the region.
+It thus became the second mango variety from Uttar Pradesh after Malihabadi Dussheri Mango and the 34th type of goods from Uttar Pradesh to earn the GI tag.